Chrysler Neon: Second generation (2000)

 The Chrysler Neon was renamed Dodge SX 2.0 in Canada for 2003 and sold at Dodge dealerships.
 In Australia and Canada, the Chrysler Neon was discontinued in 2002.

 In 2002, the front clip was changed to match the R/T and ACR front clip with the exception of missing a lower lip.

-The Neon was facelifted once again for 2003 with large "crosseyed" headlights and a crosshair grille to make it look more like a Dodge Caravan and Dodge Stratus.
+The Neon was facelifted once again for 2003 with revised headlights and a crosshair grille to make it look more like a Dodge Caravan and Dodge Stratus.

 The ACR model was discontinued for 2003; the R/T model for 2004.
 The Chrysler Neon continued to be sold in Europe until 2004.

+Export markets

+The second generation saw limited exports compared to the original Neon.

 In Brazil, the Neon was marketed as a luxury mid-size sedan; for Mexico, it was a competitor to the Ford Escort, and sold as a Chrysler with either the 1.6 or 2.0 L engine and European-style taillights (with separate amber indicator lights), except for the R/T model, which was a Dodge, with U.S.-style taillights.

 For the Dutch market, the Neon proved more successful than for the rest of the Continent.
 Trim levels were 2.0 LX and 2.0 SE.
-However, some grey import versions came in from Mexico.

 This generation continued to be offered in Japan from 1999 to 2001.
 The Japanese version was installed with a leather interior and was marketed as a small luxury car to Japanese consumers.
 In 2002, the Neon was replaced by the Chrysler PT Cruiser in Japan.